tsteur/git-commit-notifier/README.md

 ## Logic of commits handling

-The commit notifier uses special files named *previously.txt* to track already handled commits to not send repeated messages about commits.

 By default all commits are tracked through the whole repository so after a merge you should not receive messages about those commits already posted in other branches.

 This behaviour can be changed using unique\_commits\_per\_branch option.
 When it's true,